Public hearings of the United States House Select Committee on the January 6 Attack: Second hearing – June 13, 2022

+Participants

 Synopsis of second hearing

 The second televised hearing concentrated on both how and why Trump and surrogates spread false claims of voter fraud in various jurisdictions proliferated following the 2020 United States presidential election.

 Witness testimony

-Former U.S. attorney for the Northern District of Georgia B.J.
-Pak testified.
+Former US attorney for the Northern District of Georgia B. J. Pak testified.
 Pak resigned from his position days before the January 6 attack; he later told the Senate Judiciary Committee that the White House informed him Trump would fire him if he did not publicly state his office had found election fraud in Georgia.

 Chris Stirewalt, a former Fox News politics editor, testified.
 Fox News was the first network to declare Biden as having won Arizona in the 2020 election; Stirewalt testified that as the vote count wrapped up, he saw Trump's statistical chances of winning shrink to essentially zero.
 After Stirewalt defended that journalistic choice, Fox News fired him in January 2021.

 Al Schmidt, the Republican former city commissioner of Philadelphia, testified.
 He had drawn Trump's ire for refusing to publicly announce the city's election results were rife with fraud.
 He resigned in 2021, saying he had received death threats.

 Ben Ginsberg, a long-term Republican election attorney involved in the controversial Bush v.
 Gore litigation, testified as an expert about why Trump's election lawsuits failed.